mougua/vue3-chat/README.md

 # vue3-chat

-Forked from https://github.com/Coffcer/vue-chat but reimplemented in vue3.
+Forked from https://github.com/Coffcer/vue-chat and reimplemented in vue3.